goonerify/The-Python-Mega-Course-Build-10-Real-World-Applications/README.md

 ### JUPYTER NOTEBOOK NEW PROJECT SETUP

+1. Create a new virtual environment
+   `python -m venv <reference a name for your virtual environment i.e venv.test-numpy>`
-1. Activate virtual environment
+2. Activate virtual environment
-   a. `<path to activate.bat>` i.e `venv\Scripts\activate` OR
+   a. `<path to activate.bat>` i.e `venv.test-numpy\Scripts\activate` OR
    b. `conda activate <venv name>`
-2. install ipykernel which provides the IPython kernel for Jupyter `pip install ipykernel`
+3. install ipykernel which provides the IPython kernel for Jupyter `pip install ipykernel`
-3. Add your virtual environment to Jupyter from your project directory `python -m ipykernel install --user --name=<any name to reference kernel, usually the venv name>`
+4. Add your virtual environment to Jupyter from your project directory `python -m ipykernel install --user --name=<any name to reference kernel, usually the venv name>`

    This should print something like:<code>Installed kernelspec myenv in <i>/home/user/.local/share/jupyter/kernels/myenv</i></code>

    In this folder you will find a <i>kernel.json</i> that points back to the local virtual environment for your project

-4. Install dependencies
+5. Install dependencies
    `pip install -r requirements.txt`
-5. Start new jupyter session (from a command prompt ) `jupyter notebook`
+6. Start new jupyter session (from a command prompt ) `jupyter notebook`

    In jupyter notebook (reload if necessary), `kernel -> Change kernel -> "Reference kernel name"`